 Maybe: Romantic poets find their freedom in their receptivity to the world.
 Poesis would be, then, an activity not of making the world, but an act of self-conscious receptivity towards the world; the Romantic imagination is the self-consciousness of reception of the world, and Romantic poetry is the product and act of that imagination, finding in self-conscious receptivity the possibility of freedom in the world.

-Poets being what they are, the thought that self-conscious receptivity offers freedom is not sufficient; what of the terms in which self-consciousness is couched?
+Poets being what they are, creatures of the word, the thought that self-conscious receptivity offers freedom is not sufficient; what of the terms in which self-consciousness is couched?
 Self-conscious receptivity might be what we are all of us doing all of the time when we think of what we are doing and think a thought at all (that is the philosophical account); but then, the poets might think, could not language in a poem, scrutinized, disoriented, set at new angles to the world, do something more, represent a greater receptivity, a more perfect freedom?
-If autonomy, the setting of a law for oneself, is possible through self-conscious acts (as Rödl reads Kant as saying), then might not poets, more self-conscious of their words than most, become exemplary legislators?

 “Ulysses” is a hero’s lament for wasted powers–but the heroism of those powers cannot, in the form of an idyll, be converted into action, even as they must, if the poem is to hold water and set sail, be somehow demonstrated.
 In this poem, we are in a world of honor, which might be thought a form of social status, akin to being born into the nobility, but won, additionally, through acts of valor.
 But Ulysses’ complaint is that such status is not enough: “I am become a name” is heavy with pride, and “name” there is a reduction rather than fulfillment of self.
 The point of setting sail is not to renew the name, not to restock its freight of acts and deeds, but something else; the proclamation of setting-forth is an occasion to open himself to the fulness of the world again: